All-National TV

 All-National Television (Общенациональное телевидение, Obshchenatsional'noe Televidenie, ONT; Агульнанацыянальнае тэлебачанне, Ahuľnanacyjanaľnaje teliebačannie, ANT) is Belarus's second state-owned television station.
-Established on 15 February 2002 by decree of the President of Belarus, the station replaced relays of Channel One, and currently broadcasts most of the channel's content.
+Established on 15 February 2002 by decree of the President of Belarus, the station replaced relays of Channel One and currently broadcasts most of that channel's content.

 History

-Since the late 1990s, BTRC began interfering with the broadcasts of Russian channels in Belarus: ORT, RTR, and, from 2000, NTV, due to the fact that these channels could not pay for their retransmission fees.
-This caused the replacement of Russian commercials with local ones, a cut in airtime (because the Belarusian channels started later and ended earlier than a typical Russian channels), and the removal of certain content due to rights issues.
-The president announced that a second national channel would be created.
+Since the late 1990s, BTRC had been interfering with the re-broadcasts of Russian channels in Belarus: ORT, RTR, and, from 2000, NTV, as these channels could not pay for their retransmission fees.
+This led to the replacement of Russian commercials with local ones, a cut in airtime (because the Belarusian channels started later and ended earlier than a typical Russian channel), and the removal of certain content due to rights issues.
+The Belarusian president announced that a second national channel would be created.
 Instead of being operated by BTRC, it was intended to replace the frequencies used by the ORT relays.

-ONT was established by decree of president Alexander Lukashenko on February 15, 2002.
+ONT was established by a decree of President Alexander Lukashenko on February 15, 2002.
 The channel used the frequencies formerly used by relayers of Channel One.
 The channel was intended to be the second national channel from the outset; instead of being a second BTRC channel, it was a separate operation.

 The Minsk Executive Committee officially registered ONT on March 19, 2002.

-Broadcasts commenced on June 25, 2002, at 20:35.
-Its slogan was Ne vmesto, a vmeste.
-The first national production seen on the new channel was the inaugural edition of Nashe Novosti (Our News), ONT's main news programme, which airs after the simulcast of Vremya from ORT.
+Broadcasts commenced on June 25, 2002 at 16:30, with ORT's comedy show Smekhopanorama.
+The station's slogan was Ne vmesto, a vmeste (Not instead of, but together).
+The first national production seen on the new channel, at 20:35, was the inaugural edition of Nashi Novosti (Our News), ONT's main news programme, which for years aired after Vremya from ORT.
 The first edition was hosted by Alexander Averkov, who is still its presenter.

-Initially, it relayed ORT's programming most of the time, with significant differences in advertising breaks and news operation, as well as programming from a few other federal Russian channels (NTV, TNT, RTR).
+Initially, ONT relayed ORT's programming most of the time, with significant differences in advertising breaks and news operation, as well as including programming from a few other federal Russian channels (NTV, TNT, RTR).
 As the years progressed, the channel added more original content.
 The channel had a fundamental difference from ORT: it had a greater flexibility in the airing of relayed Russian programs to air at more convenient times for Belarusian viewers.
 On November 10, 2002, it premiered Kontury (Contours), an analysis programme still presented by Igor Lutsky.
-The network released its national anthem video to air at the start of the new year, an initiative that repeated several times in the channel's early years on air.
+The network released its national anthem video to air at the start of the new year, and that was repeated several times in the channel's early years on air.

 Nashe Utro (Our Morning) first went on the air on February 3, 2004.

-Between June 25, 2007, and November 2008, it attempted 24-hour broadcasting, using the overnight hours to broadcast films and a short edition of Nashe Novosti at 3am.
+Between June 25, 2007, and November 2008, ONT attempted 24-hour broadcasting, using the overnight hours to broadcast films and a short edition of Nashi Novosti at 3 am.